Information

 I worked closely with the engineers to ensure the entire experience was designed for all users.
 The new IA meets WCAG AA Compliance.

-observations from user studies
+Observations from user studies

 The previous navigational labels were unintuitive and confused users.
 By relabeling and grouping similar content together, users (and internal employees) were enabled to navigate freely with clear expectations.